EoinTravers/hugo.eointravers.com/content/post/web-5/index.md

 ### Cross-Browser Compatibility

 Possibly the most annoying thing about web development is that your code is going to be run on all kinds of computers, using different operating systems, different web browsers (and different versions of each browser), with different settings, keyboard layouts, screen sizes, languages, and so on.
 Because different browsers do things in slightly different ways (particularly when it comes to JavaScript), it's important to ensure that your experiment works on all of the setups your participants are likely to be using, not just on your own computer.
 This is done by a) testing your code in multiple setups (or asking your friends and colleagues to do it for you), b) checking the *browser compatibility* section in the MDN documentation (e.g. [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key#browser_compatibility)), and c) preventing participants using incompatible browsers (such as old versions of Internet Explorer) from completing your experiment.

-For much more on this, check the MDN tutorial on [**Cross-Browser Compatibility** ](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing).
+For much more on this, check the MDN tutorial on [**Cross-Browser Compatibility**](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing).
+I'll come back to this issue in a later post.

 ### Advanced topics